AFreeChameleon/multask/docs/commands.md

 - `-i` Interactive mode (can use aliased commands on your environment)
 - `-p` Persist mode (will restart after 2 seconds if the program exits)
-- `-M, --monitor` How thorough looking for child processes will be, use `deep` for complex
+- `-M, --monitor` How thorough looking for child processes will be, use `deep` for complex applications like GUIs although it can be a little more CPU intensive, `shallow` is the default

 ## stop
 Usage: